 Choosing a Batch to Make

 Often, choosing a batch to make is the most daunting part of the whole process for first time customers.
 The good news is that it’s actually quite easy if you have some ideas about the kind of wine you would like to make.
 Is it red or white?
 Merlot or Shiraz?
 Quick to drink or worth extended aging?
 We have a wide variety to choose from but once we narrow it down a bit you will be able to pick from a few good matches.
+We’re also here to help!
+We can help you pick a wine based on your flavour preferences.

 Volume of Wine in Each Batch